MicrosoftDocs/power-platform/power-platform/admin/miscellaneous-privileges.md

 </tbody>
 </table>

-## Service tab
+## Service

-The following table lists the privileges shown in the security role editor miscellaneous privileges section on the service tab.
+The following table lists the miscellaneous privileges for service tabes.

 <table>
 <colgroup>